What is the lymphatic system?

 - Hard and enlarged nodes

-What are the causes of swollen lymph nodes in groin?
+What causes swollen lymph nodes in the groin?

 - Lymph nodes that have been swollen for more than 14 days